anginblu/Peraide-market-jQuery/README.md

 4. has_many :profiles
 5. has_many :profiles_categories, through: :profile
 6. has_many :categories, through: :profiles_categories
-7. has_many skills, through: categories
+7. has_many :skills, through: profiles

 ### Profiles
 1. belongs_to :user
 2. has_many :profiles_categories
-3. has_many :categories, through: :users_categories
+3. has_many :categories, through: :profiles_categories
-4. has_many skills, through: categories
-5. has_many :rates, through: :skills
+4. has_many :skills
-6. has_many :availability

 ### Profiles_categories
 1.	belongs_to :profile